+DO NOT operate your vehicle in an area where combustible chemicals or vapors may be present.
 Combustible vapors near the air intake system could be ingested into the engine, causing the engine to suddenly accelerate and overspeed.
 This condition could result in the operator losing control of the vehicle if an unexpected increase in engine rpm occurs.
 Combustible vapors could also cause a fire.
-DO NOT operate your vehicle in an area where combustible chemicals or vapors may be present.
-Failure to comply may result in death, personal injury, equipment or property damage.
+Failure to comply may result in death, personal injury, equipment damage, or property damage.